arif-banai/IDLogger/README.md

 **Dependency for:** [vShop3.0 (aka vShop Remastered)](https://github.com/arif-banai/vShop3.0)

 The plugin stores the players UUID and name upon joining the server.
-If the players name is different from the one recorded in the DB, the DB is updated with the new name.
+If the player's name is different from the one recorded in the DB, the DB is updated with the new name.

-Since player names are not always unique since the introduction of player UUIDs, I created this API to store a record for every player that has connected to the server, and keep a mapping of every players UUID to their current name.

-This plugin will utilize a MySQL or SQLite DB, as configurable in config.yml, to store these records.
+This plugin can utilize a MySQL or SQLite DB, as configurable in config.yml, to store these records.

+## TODO
+* Implement caching of UUID/name pair for player's who have recently played to reduce DB calls.